Terradue/doc-ellip/source/developer/api/data/concepts/datamodel.rst

 ^^^^^^^^^^^^^^^

-A data model defines and analyzes :ref:`entry` specifications to support a metadata structure corresponding to the business domain of the dataset. this structure is used to
+A data model defines and analyzes :ref:`entry` specifications to support a metadata structure corresponding to the business domain of the dataset.
+This structure is used to

 1. represent the :ref:`entry`'s metadata of a dataset in different :ref:`media types <mediatype>`.
 2. identify the values in the metadata according to the query parameters of a :ref:`opensearch` query and filter the dataset accordingly.